 Following a brief overhaul period at Pearl Harbor, Sculpin departed Hawaii on November 5, 1943.
 Ordered to patrol north of Truk, to intercept and attack Japanese forces leaving Truk to oppose the forthcoming invasion of Tarawa.
 Sculpin and two other submarines were to form a wolf pack to make coordinated attacks on the enemy.
 Captain John P. Cromwell was on board Sculpin to coordinate the wolf pack operations.
 After refueling at Johnston on November 7, Sculpin proceeded to her assigned station, arriving November 16.

-During the night of November 18, 1943 Sculpin made radar contact with a large convoy.
+During the night of November 18, 1943 Sculpin makes radar contact with the Chogei group including Chogei with escorts Kashima plus destroyers Wakatsuki and Yamagumo.
 On the morning of November 19, Sculpin made a fast run on the surface, but was forced to dive when the escorts zig-zagged toward her.
 When the convoy changed course, Sculpin surfaced to make another run, but was discovered by the rear guard destroyer only 600 yards away.
-Crash diving, the submarine escaped the first salvo of depth charges.
+Crash diving, the submarine escaped the first salvo of depth charges released by Yamagumo.
 A second string of depth charges knocked out her depth gauge and caused other minor damage.
 She evaded the destroyer in a rain squall and attempted to come to periscope depth.
 The damaged depth gauge stuck was stuck at 125', so the submarine broached and was again detected.
-She immediately submerged and the destroyer attacked with a pattern of 18 depth charges.
-There was considerable damage, including temporary loss of depth control.
-As a result, Sculpin ran beyond safe depth causing many leaks tp develop in the hull.
-So much water entered that the submarine was forced to run at high speed to maintain depth.
-This made tracking easy for the Japanese sonar.
-A second depth charge attack knocked out Sculpin’s sonar.
+She immediately submerged and the destroyer attacked with a pattern of 18 depth charges causing considerable damage, including temporary loss of depth control.
+As a result, Sculpin ran beyond safe depth causing many leaks to develop in the hull.
+So much water had leaked inside that the submarine was forced to run at high speed to maintain a constant depth and was easy to track by Japanese sonar.
+The next depth charge attack knocked out Sculpin’s sonar.